TBTS-2011/Library-Management-System/README.md

 - Track book locations within the library.
 - Conduct regular inventory checks and manage book losses and damages.

   Frontend: Python (Both UI/UX).
   Backend: Python.
   Database: Relational database such as MySQL.

+### Contributing:

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+### License:

+This project is licensed under the MPL 2.0 Licence.